Time has not been kind to Cuma. In Rome, for

-#2 to Selene Salvi's poem The Sibyl's
+#2 to Selene Salvi's poem The Sibyl's Time, which

-(also shown here, right, in smaller format) by Fulvio
+right, in smaller format) by Fulvio De Marinis.
+(You may

 The line, “I left my red island forever”, fascinated me.
 My question to Selene, 'Why red?' elicited this reply:

-me a while.
-I finally realized (!) the we were not
+It took me a while.
+I finally realized (!)

-talking about Eritrea in Africa, but
+that we were not talking about Eritrea in Africa, but

 Eretria, a town on the large Greek island of Euboea.
-There are

 archaeological sites in and near the town (image,

-the Greek cities that sent ships to the Trojan War.
+Greek cities that sent ships to the Trojan War.
+Also—the

 to Maurus Servius Honoratus, a late 4th-century and